 The article continues, “… Maintaining an effective SEO strategy does require a close eye and a commitment to quality.
 And because SEO has changed so much in the past several years, many marketers aren’t sure what’s outdated, what’s important, what will actually move the needle, and what’s simply wasted effort.”

 While SEO algorithms continuously change and there is no one definitive resource that will tell you all you need to know about SEO, we found the HubSpot article a good starting point.
 It aggregated information from a variety of experts, shared information about specific Google algorithms, and provided helpful tools, such as a link to test the mobile-friendliness of your site.
-We summarized the article below.
+We summarized the SEO tips in this article below.

 Myth No. 1: I must submit my site to Google.